Fram - Ships of the Polar Explorers

 Stem and stern- Four feet of juniper-doweled oak.

 Hull- Carvel built, planking butted edge to edge to avoid the ice being able to gain purchase.
-There were three layers on the closely spaced frames, first three inch planks, then four inch planks and then an outer layer of greenheart sheathing (greenheart is a very strong and dense South
+There were three layers on the closely spaced frames, first three inch planks, then four inch planks and then an outer layer of greenheart sheathing, greenheart is a very strong and dense South American hardwood.

 Inner hull- the frames on the inside were covered with four inch thick pitch pine fitted about 450 white pine knees.
 Knees are taken from the point where a trees trunk sends out major roots, a naturally very strong right angle.

 Iron straps were finally wrapped around the hull at the bow and stern before painting.

 these could be lifted into two wells inside the